Prelude to the Second Battle of Independence

 Leaving Major General James F. Fagan’s division of about 4,500 soldiers at Independence to guard his rear, Price feigned an assault on the left flank of the Union line along the west bank of the Big Blue River just east of Kansas City.

 At the same time, Brigadier General Joseph O. Shelby’s division attacked farther downstream.
-Shelby’s Rebels forced their way across the Big Blue River and pushed the Yankees west toward the town of Westport, Missouri.
+Shelby’s Confederates forced their way across the Big Blue River and pushed the Yankees west toward the town of Westport, Missouri.

 On the same morning, Major General Alfred Pleasonton’s Union cavalry, which had been pursuing the Confederate expedition from the rear for days, engaged Price’s rearguard along the Little Blue River east of Independence.
 Following a spirited skirmish, the Federals crossed the river and advanced toward Independence by early afternoon.
 Alerted to Pleasonton’s advance, Price sent reinforcements from Fagan’s division to his rear.
 Facing large Union forces to his front and rear, Price needed to get his supply wagons and the rest of his army across the Big Blue River.